alexdiwa/cocobuds/README.md

 * It can easily merge with cloud hosting on Heroku as Heroku also uses Postgres.
 * It is ACID compliant and fulfils the following properties: Atomicity, Consistency, Isolation, Durability, which means that it is quite robust and not prone to errors or failures.
 This also ensures consistency and integrity of data.
 * It can handle multiple complex processes, such as simultaneous/concurrent writing to database tables.
+* It is open source.

 One downside of PostgreSQL is that it can be considerably slower than databases like MySQL and SQLite, the latter being the default database for Rails.

-### 7. IN PROGRESS Identify and describe the production database setup (i.e. postgres instance). ###
+### 7. Identify and describe the production database setup (i.e. postgres instance). ###

 We are using PostgreSQL for development/testing and Heroku Postgres for production.
+We configured our Rails development environment prior to building our app to use PostgreSQL over SQLite.

 ### 8. Describe the architecture of your App. ###

 Rails is an opinionated framework that uses convention over configuration.
 As such, in building this app, we followed the Model, View and Controller (or MVC) architectural pattern.
 This MVC paradigm allows us to separate the concerns and functionality of our app into individual, non-overlapping (but interacting) components, which facilitates a clean and efficient development, testing and maintenance process.
 The Model is responsible for directly interacting with the data stored in the database.
 As we have different types/categories of data stored in separate tables, we employed several models that have associations to each other.
 The View handles the user interface, and everything that is rendered to the browser.
 Connecting the Model and View is the Controller which handles the logic and transfer of data/user input.
 It is 'brains' of the app that holds more complex functionality e.g. methods that perform sequential searches on database entries managed by the model to be passed onto the view as search results.

-### 9. IN PROGRESS Explain the different high-level components (abstractions) in your App. ###
+### 9. Explain the different high-level components (abstractions) in your App. ###

-The goal of our app is to connect designers and developers.
-At the higher level, all we did was create a system through which users can perform a series of actions based around CRUD (Creating, Reading, Updating and Deleting).
+The goal of our app is to connect designers and developers with each other.
+At a higher level we created a system where users can perform a series of actions based around CRUD (Creating, Reading, Updating and Deleting).
+These actions are accomplished through HTTP requests that the web server (Puma) manages and routes to controller methods that perform the action.
 This system is designed and structured according to the MVC architectural pattern.

-The first series of actions describe how users can add/edit information about themselves a User table (accessed by the model), the presentation of that data.
+The first series of actions describe how users can add/edit information about themselves in a User table (accessed by the model in the database), and the presentation of that data.
 This is so that each can find others who are based in a convenient location and who have skills they are interested in learning.
-What the users see is modified, transformed or processed by the controller and passed to the view from the model.
+What the users see is modified, transformed or processed by the controller, passed to the view and rendered to the browser.
 Users can update and delete their profile and account.

 The second series of actions describe the ways in which users can interact with each other.
 This is facilitated through associations between the User model and those related to messaging (Message and Conversation) and favouriting/following (Follow).

-EXPAND ON APIs AND ROUTES

 ### 10. Detail any third party services that your App will use. ###